ddweiqian/Try-Hack-Me-Badge/Cyber Framework/Diamond Model/Note.md

 The Diamond Model can also help explain to other people who are non-technical about what happened during an event or any valuable information on the malicious threat actor.

+In summay, the scientific method of Diamond Model is to improve the efficiency and accuracy of intrusion analysis.
+With this in your arsenal, you will have opportunities to leverage real-time intelligence for network defence and predict adversary operations.

 # Adversary

 **Who is an Adversary?**